arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 1. In the **Dashboard** page, under the **quick glance** section, click the **Download the publish profile** link.

 1. Download the publish profile file to a known location.
-Further in this exercise you will see how to use this file to publish a web application to a Windows Azure Websites from Visual Studio.
+Further in this exercise you will see how to use this file to publish a web application to a Microsoft Azure Websites from Visual Studio.

 	![Saving the publish profile file](Images/save-link.png?raw=true "Saving the publish profile")